simeononsecurity/simeononsecurity.ch/content/articles/vmware-esxi-citrix-xenserver-hyper-v-comparison/index.en.md

 ### **Citrix XenServer**

 **Citrix XenServer**, an open-source virtualization platform, is acclaimed for its user-friendly interface and efficient management tools.
-It shines with features like **XenMotion** for seamless VM migration and **XenCenter** for centralized management.
+It shines with features like **XenMotion** for smooth VM migration and **XenCenter** for centralized management.
 Notably, Citrix places a significant emphasis on virtual desktop infrastructure (VDI) solutions, making **XenServer** a popular choice for organizations seeking to implement robust VDI environments.

 {{< youtube id="X8A7YZLGxwM" >}}